Chapter 17:

 Lu hugged her tightly, tears streaming down her face.

-“I heard something outside and opened the door to see what it was.
+“I heard something outside," she said, shaken by uncontrollable sobs.
+"And I just opened the door to see what it was.
 I never even stepped off the deck, but that thing grabbed me!”

-“That was a namahage.” said Debuu-ni.
-“They go around, targeting children who misbehave, but I have a sneaky suspicion this one's been corrupted to specifically go after you.”
+“That was a namahage,” said Debuu-ni.
+“They go around, targeting children who misbehave.
+However, I have a sneaky suspicion that this one's been corrupted to specifically go after you.”

 “Why?” asked Inês.

-But Debuu-ni didn't have the time to explain its theory; just as it was about to, other namahage appeared, their somber silhouettes outlined against the pale snowy landscape.
-There might have been a dozen of them, coming from every direction.
-Some of them were carrying drums that they beat a pressing song on.
+But Debuu-ni didn't have the time to delve into its theory, because just as it was about to, other namahage appeared; not one, not two, not even a dozen, but about a hundred of them, their somber silhouettes outlined against the pale, powdery landscape.
+They arrived from every direction: the stone steps, the path behind the shrine, the woods to the left that they had never even explored… Some of them were carrying drums that they beat with a pressing song.

 Without a word, Jin rose his komabue and started playing again.
-Once more, the figures slowed down.
-The disfigured beat became low and more ominous.
+Once more, the figures slowed down, their defaced beat becoming low and more ominous.

 “Debuu-ni?” asked Inês.

-Soon, the moment was over.
-As if back from a dream, Lu fell to her knees, relieved.
+As it opened, so did the dance close; as if back from a dream, Lu fell to her knees, relieved.

 “You've awoken, Luci-chan!” said Debuu-ni with a smile.